Crime scene documentation

 Background Scene Information

-The first law-enforcement officer to arrive at a crime scene may be one of the few individuals to see the scene in a pristine condition.
+The first law enforcement officer to arrive at a crime scene may be one of the few individuals to see the scene in a pristine condition.
 The observations of that first officer often direct the actions or the focus of any investigators subsequently involved with examination of the scene.
 For example, the first officer on the scene could observe a trail of shoe prints leading away from the scene on grass wet with early-morning dew, whereas scene examiners attending later in the day would not be able to see those prints.
-If such observations are not documented appropriately and conveyed to the scene examiners, important aspects of the scene exam may be missed.
+If such observations are not documented appropriately and conveyed to the scene examiners, important aspects of the scene examination may be missed.

 From the moment a crime scene is made secure, it is important that investigators are able to demonstrate that control of any items within the scene has been maintained.
 Scene logs are used to record information regarding who has had access to the scene and therefore access to items within it.
-The of scene items begins at the scene and is recorded in exhibit registers, or logs.
+The chain of custody of scene items begins at the scene and is recorded in exhibit registers, or evidence logs.

 Types of Documentation